 Configuring for “Compatibility Mode”

-Under both 32-bit and 64-bit editions of Windows 7 and Server 2008 any installer for a “legacy” 32-bit application (such as Syscob Export-It and Export-It Plus) must be run by the Administrator user in “Compatibility Mode” for an earlier Windows® edition.
+Under both 32-bit and 64-bit editions of Windows 7, Server 2008 and later any installer for a “legacy” 32-bit application (such as Syscob Export-It and Export-It Plus) must be run by the Administrator user in “Compatibility Mode” for an earlier Windows® edition.
 This requirement is the only way that Windows 7, or a later edition, knows to allow traditional access rights and privileges by the installer user.
-This topic explains how to configure an installer (which includes both the initial “installs” and the Syscob “Icon & Rego” utility as well as update installers) so that it will execute properly on a 32-bit or 64-bit edition of Windows 7, Vista, Server 2008 or Server 2011.
+This topic explains how to configure an installer (which includes both the initial “installs” and the Syscob “Icon & Rego” utility as well as update installers) so that it will execute properly on a 32-bit or 64-bit edition of Windows 7, Server 2008 or later version.

 Setting Installer Properties